Kadir Nelson: Recognition and honors

 Nelson has received multiple Gold and Silver Medals from the New York Society of Illustrators.
 In February 2014, Nelson was awarded the Hamilton King Award for best illustration of the year.
 Nelson is also the recipient of three NAACP Image Awards for his illustrated picture books, and the New York Times Best Illustrated Book for We Are The Ship: The Story of Negro League Baseball.

-Nelson is a two-time Caldecott Honor Award winner.
+Nelson won the Coretta Scott King Illustrator Award three times, in 2005, 2007, and 2020.
+He also won the Caldecott Honor twice, in 2007 and 2008.
+For his book We Are the Ship: The Story of Negro League Baseball he received the 2008 CASEY Award for best baseball book, the 2009 Coretta Scott King Author Award, and the 2009 Robert F. Sibert Informational Book Award.
+He won the Coretta Scott King Author Award again in 2012 for Heart and Soul: The Story of America and African Americans.
 In 2020, Nelson won the Caldecott Medal and Coretta Scott King Award for his illustrations in The Undefeated.
-He received an NAACP Image Award for the book Just the Two of Us.
-For his book, We Are the Ship: The Story of Negro League Baseball, he received the 2008 CASEY Award for best baseball book, the 2009 Coretta Scott King Author Award, and the 2009 Robert F. Sibert Informational Book Award.
-His book, Nelson Mandela, was a Coretta Scott King Honor book in 2014.

 Exhibitions

 Nelson has had exhibitions in galleries and museums throughout the United States and the world, including the Muskegon Museum of Art, Chicago Art Institute, and The Studio Museum in Harlem.

-Kadir Nelson's portrait of Henrietta Lacks was recently jointly acquired by The Smithsonian's National Portrait Gallery and the National Museum of African American History and Culture.
+Kadir Nelson's portrait of Henrietta Lacks was jointly acquired by The Smithsonian's National Portrait Gallery and the National Museum of African American History and Culture.
 Lacks' portrait was commissioned by HBO.
+His portrait of José Andrés is in the collection of the Smithsonian National Portrait Gallery.